 We shaped our research as job stories.
-Job stories ensure that the team is research-driven, that they understand their problem so well that they can capture it in a concise format.
-And that their summary of the problem is actionable for all the design and engineering effort.
-An example:
+Job stories ensure that the team is research-driven, that they understand users' problems well enough so to capture them in a concise format.
+Their short format, helps the team breaking up the work into actionable chunks.

-Defining the chatbot scope is making clear what people can expect from our virtual assistant.
+Defining the chatbot scope is making clear what people can expect from the virtual assistant.
 The team collectively envisioned and prioritised 3 goals for Chiara.
 In order of priority:

 - Providing recommendations for support

 The chatbot will make suggestions for support groups and resources which are tailored on family needs and context.

 The bot will match families to the most appropriate hospice for them and hopefully shorten their journey to it.